EberlyODL/chem110/exam-1.md

 # Exam 1 Preparation

 Your first exam is coming in Week 4 and will be proctored through Examity.
 You will be able to schedule your 50-minute exam at your convenience between 09/13 at 12:00 am and 09/16 at 11:59 pm (EDT).
 The content covered on the exam will be weeks 1-3 (Chapters 1-4 in the ebook).
-There is a second practice exam available in Examity for you to get the experience of authenticating and connecting with a proctor before you take the actual exam.
-I hope that will reduce some stress!

 The exams are paper and pencil, so once you connect with a proctor you will download the exam file.
 You will complete your exam on separate paper under the proctor's supervision.
 After 50 minutes, you will have additional time to scan/photograph your work and upload the file as a pdf/doc/docx file to Canvas.
-At that time, the proctor will walk you through deleting the exam file and scan/photo from your computer/phone.
+At that time, the proctor will walk you through deleting the exam file and scan/photo from your computer and/or phone.

 ## To get started in Examity: